rileyjmurray/sageopt/ROADMAP.md

 When X is not a cone, we can check that

-    min{ t : x in X, (alpha - alpha[k,:]) @ x <= t } = -\infty.
+    min{ t : x in X, (alpha - alpha[k,:]) @ x <= t } = -\infty

-In order to add this dimension-reduction to sageopt, it will be necessary to:

-1. Enable a CVXPY backend.
+Or, for numeric purposes, it should suffice to check that the value of the above optimization problem is <= -1000 (since exp(-1000) is zero in 64 bit arithmetic).

-2. Create "constraint factories", which perform this dimension reduction once, and allow it to be re-used across multiple desired constraints.
+In order to add this dimension-reduction to sageopt, it will be necessary to create "constraint factories", which perform this dimension reduction once, and allow it to be re-used across multiple desired constraints.

-The CVXPY backend is necessary because coniclifts does not allow a user to create and solve smaller optimization problems while in the middle of constructing a larger optimization problem.

-## Coniclifts: address global scope of Variable objects

-Coniclifts Variables have a "generation" attribute: the value of a counter which is incremented whenever the user calls "clear_variable_indices()".
-Coniclifts does not support compiling Problems with Variables from different generations.
-This is a huge limitation, and one that should be circumvented.

-A possible solution (to consider later): Add an "index_mapping" argument to the "conic_form()" function of Constraint objects.
-This would be a dictionary that maps a ScalarVariable's "id" to a contiguous index which places that ScalarVariable in the scope of the calling Problem.
-One difficulty here is how epigraph variables are not known until mid-way in the compilation process.